badrbnh/badrbnh/README.md

    ```
    When something bad happens you have three choices.
 You can either let it define you,
-   let is destroy you, or you can let it strengthen you.
+   let it destroy you, or you can let it strengthen you.
    ```